mongodb/specifications/source/ocsp-support/ocsp-support.rst

-An application behind a firewall with an outbound whitelist that upgrades to a driver implementing this specification may experience connectivity issues.
+An application behind a firewall with an outbound whitelist that upgrades to a driver implementing this specification may experience connectivity issues when OCSP is enabled.
 This is because the driver may need to contact OCSP endpoints or CRL distribution points [1]_ specified in the server’s certificate and if these OCSP endpoints and/or CRL distribution points are not accessible, then the connection to the